Relational Resonance

 Beginning therapy

-Therapy begins with a first consultation.
-When you get in touch, I reply personally within a day or two, and anything you share is held in confidence.
+Once you get in touch, I will reply personally within a day or two and arrange an initial consultation with you.

 1